ZaidSattar/CourseCompass/README.md

 ## Example

-Suppose you have a course syllabus for "CS 2034B Data Analytics" from
+Suppose you have a course syllabus for "CS 2034B Data Analytics" from Western University.

-stern University.
 After uploading the PDF, Course Compass will extract the following information:

 Course: CS 2034b Data Analytics